 Vilazodone binds with high affinity to the serotonin reuptake site (Ki= 0.1 nM), but not to the norepinephrine (Ki=56 nM) or dopamine (Ki=37 nM) reuptake sites.
 Vilazodone potently and selectively inhibits reuptake of serotonin (IC50= 1.6 nM).
 Vilazodone also binds selectively with high affinity to 5-HT1A receptors (IC50=2.1 nM) and is a 5-HT1A receptor partial agonist.

-Thorough QT Study: Treatment with VIIBRYD did not prolong the QTc interval.
-The effect of vilazodone (20, 40, 60, and 80 mg) on the QTc interval was evaluated in a randomized, placebo-, and active-controlled (moxifloxacin 400 mg), parallel-group, thorough QTc study in 157 healthy subjects.
+Treatment with VIIBRYD did not prolong the QTc interval.
+The effect of VIIBRYD [20, 40, 60, and 80 mg (2 times the recommended dosage)] on the QTc interval was evaluated in a randomized, placebo-, and active-controlled (moxifloxacin 400 mg), parallel-group, thorough QTc study in 157 healthy subjects.
 The study demonstrated an ability to detect small effects.
 The upper bound of the 90% confidence interval for the largest placebo-adjusted, baseline-corrected QTc interval was below 10 msec, based on the individual correction method (QTcI).
-This is below the threshold for clinical concern.
-However, it is unknown whether 80 mg is adequate to represent a high clinical exposure condition.
+Thus, at doses of 2 times the recommended dosage, VIIBRYD did not prolong the QTc interval to a clinically relevant extent.

 Vilazodone activity is due primarily to the parent drug.
 The pharmacokinetics of vilazodone (5 mg – 80 mg) are dose-proportional.
-Accumulation of vilazodone is predictable from single dose data, does not vary with dose, and steady-state is achieved in about 3 days.
+Accumulation of vilazodone after administration of single VIIBRYD doses did not vary with dose, and steady-state was achieved in about 3 days.
 Elimination of vilazodone is primarily by hepatic metabolism with a terminal half-life of approximately 25 hours.
-At steady-state, after daily dosing of VIIBRYD 40 mg under fed conditions, the mean Cmax value is 156 ng/mL, and the mean AUC (0-24 hours) value is 1645 ng·h/mL.
+At steady-state, after daily dosing of VIIBRYD 40 mg under fed conditions, the mean Cmax value was 156 ng/mL, and the mean AUC (0-24 hours) value was 1645 ng·h/mL.

-Coadministration of VIIBRYD with ethanol or with a proton pump inhibitor (pantoprazole) did not affect the rate or extent of vilazodone absorption [see DRUG INTERACTIONS, Figure 1)].
+Coadministration of VIIBRYD with ethanol or with a proton pump inhibitor (pantoprazole) did not affect the rate or extent of vilazodone absorption.
 In addition, neither the Tmax nor terminal elimination rate of vilazodone was altered by coadministration with either pantoprazole or ethanol.

 Absorption is decreased by approximately 25% if vomiting occurs within 7 hours of ingestion; no replacement dose is needed.